yyimingucl/Koopman-Embed-Equivariant-Control/README.md

 Embedded Control on Equivariant Manifold Flows
 ===

-This is a implementation of the paper [Embedded Control on Equivariant Manifold Flows](https://arxiv.org/abs/2312.01544)
+This is the implementation of the paper [Embedded Control on Equivariant Manifold Flows](https://arxiv.org/abs/2312.01544)

 ## Control Demos
 ### Pendulum